toludaree/southwark-houses-scraper/README.md

 - accepting or rejecting cookies.
 - changing the time frame to the past year for each area.
 - expanding the transaction history table for each house.
-- moving to the next page for each area
+- moving to the next page for each area.

 I decided to use Selenium to perform these actions before handling the html source to Scrapy.